 - If you place a wildcard (*) in the blocklist, users will no longer be able to authenticate or create an account with SSO.
-For more information, see Using the allowlist and blocklist to control access to your Zendesk.
+See Using the allowlist and blocklist to control access to your Zendesk.

-Social and business account single sign-on are additional sign-in options you can provide for your users' convenience.
-You can make these logins available on your Help Center sign-in page, so users can either authenticate with their Zendesk Support account or a social or business account.
+Social and business account SSO are additional sign-in options you can provide for your users' convenience.
+You can make these logins available on your Help Center sign-in page, so users can authenticate with their Zendesk Support account or a social or business account.
 Team members can only use business accounts to authenticate, but end users can authenticate with both.

 Social accounts include Facebook and Twitter.
 Business accounts include Google and Microsoft.